-Oktoberfest Beer, Wiesn Maerzen, has only four ingredients, barley, hops, malt, and yeast, and has to be brewed within the city limits of Munich.
-Only six Munich Breweries are allowed to serve at the Oktoberfest beer halls and small tents and food stalls throughout the Oktoberfest grounds and they are Augustiner, Hacker Pschorr, Hofbrau, Loewenbraeu, Paulaner, and Spaten.
+Oktoberfest Beer, Wiesn Maerzen, has just four ingredients, barley, hops, malt, and yeast, and has to be brewed within the city limits of Munich.
+Only six Munich Breweries are allowed to serve at the Oktoberfest beer halls, and the small tents and food stalls throughout the Oktoberfest grounds; they are Augustiner, Hacker Pschorr, Hofbrau, Loewenbraeu, Paulaner and Spaten.

-The first time beer was served in the traditional glass mug was 1892, and Oktoberfest beer in the tents is only served full strength in a one liter, two pint, 'Mass', and you have to be seated to drink.
+The first time beer was served in the traditional glass mug was 1892, and Oktoberfest beer in the tents is only served full strength in a one liter, two pints, "Mass", and you have to be seated.
 No seat means no drink.

-The tents seat from 3,000 to 8,000 people or more, with the 14 large beer tents seating almost 80,000 people, however calling them 'Tents' is something of an understatement.
+The tents seat from 3,000 to 8,000 people or more, with the 14 large beer tents seating almost 80,000 people, although calling them "Tents" is something of an understatement.
 Large solid structures each around the area of a soccer pitch, with the height of a three or four storied building, they take over two months to erect and not much less time to dismantle.

-A Dirndl, consisting of a bodice, blouse, full skirt, and apron, is the traditional German dress often worn for Oktoberfest, and the position of the bow or knot can signify a woman's marital status.
-A bow on the left indicates being single - a bow on the right means she is married, engaged, or taken - a bow in the front/middle indicates a virgin - while a bow tied on the back means she is widowed.
+A Dirndl, consisting of bodice, blouse, full skirt and apron, is the traditional German dress often worn for Oktoberfest, and the position of the bow or knot can signify a woman's marital status.
+A bow on the left means "single" - a bow on the right: married, engaged, or taken - a bow in the front/middle indicates a virgin - while a widow wears a bow tied on the back.

-There is a 'Wiesn' dictionary for none Bavarians, which can be downloaded to an iPhone, and contains most of the words/pronunciation you are likely to need.
+There is a "Wiesn" dictionary for non-Bavarians, which can be downloaded to an iPhone, and contains most of the words/pronunciation anyone is likely to need.
 Including:

 Fingahackln......A Bavarian sport, and popular activity at the Oktoberfest where two men, who might not even know each other, hook their middle fingers and try to pull the opponent over the table

-Biafuizl............'the beer mat used by the server as a note pad where the dashes indicate the quantity of beer ordered and to be paid'
+Biafuizl............the beer mat used by the server as a notepad where dashes indicate the quantity of beer ordered and to be paid

-The tents at Oktoberfest are now 'no smoking zones' in line with the various smoking bans that are in place throughout Germany, however, although it is probably better for the health of those in the tents, there are also several side effects.
-One is that leaving the tent to smoke outside could mean you are not allowed back in, and another that, as it is no longer cloaked by the smoke from all those cigarettes, cigars and pipes, the smell of stale beer spilled on the floor can be quite powerful.
+The tents at Oktoberfest are now "No Smoking Zones" in line with the various smoking bans in place throughout Germany, however, although it is probably better for the health of those in the tents, it appears there are also several side effects.
+One is that leaving the tent to smoke outside could mean you are not allowed back in, another that as it is no longer cloaked by the smoke from cigarettes, cigars and pipes, the smell of stale beer spilled on the floor, and dare one say it "body odor", can be quite powerful.

-Oktoberfest at Night courtesy BAYERN TOURISMUS Bildarchiv, Mass krug courtesy German Beer Institute, Flea Circus at the Oktoberfest, photographer Usien via de.Wikipedia - Bierleichen via mittelbayerische.de
+Oktoberfest at Night via BAYERN TOURISMUS Bildarchiv - Mass Krug via German Beer Institute - Flea Circus at the Oktoberfest, photographer Usien via de.Wikipedia - Bierleichen via mittelbayerische.de